HA4ever37/D1Mini_OLED_MQTT/README.md

 # D1Mini_OLED_MQTT
-Minimal fully automated MQTT client using ESP8266 (D1 mini) and Wemos Oled 0.66
+Minimal fully automated MQTT client using ESP8266 (D1 mini preferably) and Wemos Oled 0.66

 Features:
-* Wifi Manager to scan and connect to your wifi (no need for hard coded credentials)
+* Wifi Manager to scan and connect to your wifi network (no need for hard coded credentials).
+If the WiFi AP is not available then the Wifi Manager will create it's own AP so the user can it for enter new credentials
-* Ability to Subscribe and Publish MQTT messages
+* Ability to Subscribe, Publish, and print MQTT messages on screen
 * Smart autoconnect when disconnected or couldn't find saved WiFi AP
-* If the WiFi AP is not available then the ESP8266 will create it's own AP so the user can it for enter new credentials
 * Ability to print animated messages on screen and accept commands from an MQTT subscribed topic
 * Active http server to show debugging messages and MQTT messages instead of using Serial monitor
 * Various usfull contol commands (Print IP adrress, running time, led control, change font size, etc)